scottgs/FuzzyFusion_DeepLearning_Tutorial/README.md

 Director, Data Science and Analytics
 University of Missouri

 # Sponsors / Support
 The tutorial was developed thanks to support of:
  * **Mizzou High Performance Data-Intensive Computing Systems Laboratory**
  * **Mizzou INformation and Data FUsion Laboratory (MINDFUL)**

-The tutorial is delivered with support of the University of Missouri's **_Data Science and Analytics Program_**

 # Deliveries